GuanceCloud/guance-docs/docs/en/real-user-monitoring/android/app-troubleshooting.md

 * In debug mode, check the `[FT-SDK]SyncTaskManager` logs.
 These logs can help verify the correctness of custom field parameters.

-## Low Performace with Log 'enableConsoleLog'
+## Low performace with Log 'enableConsoleLog'
 If the issue is possibly due to the collected log data being too large, consider adjusting the `FTLoggerConfig` [configuration](app-access.md#log-config) parameters such as `sampleRate`, `logPrefix`, and `logLevelFilters` to eliminate or mitigate the problem.
 The `FTLoggerConfig.enableConsoleLog` works by intercepting `android.util.Log` and Java/Kotlin `println`.
 Adjust these parameters as needed to address the issue.

-## Okhttp EventListener No Working After Integrating
+## Okhttp 'EventListener' no working after integrating
 After Plugin AOP ASM insertion, the `OkHttpClient.Builder()` in the original project code is modified to include `eventListenerFactory`.
 This might override the existing `eventListener` or `eventListenerFactory`.
 To address this, you can disable the automatic AOP setup using `FTRUMConfig setEnableTraceUserResource(false)`, and then customize a `CustomEventListenerFactory` that inherits from `FTResourceEventListener.FTFactory`.
 For more details, refer to the [CustomEventListener](https://github.com/GuanceDemo/guance-app-demo/blob/master/src/android/demo/app/src/main/java/com/cloudcare/ft/mobile/sdk/custom/okhttp/CustomEventListenerFactory.kt) example in the demo repository.